eth-cscs/sarus/doc/user/custom-cuda-images.rst

 Creating custom Docker images with CUDA
 ***************************************

-The base images provided by NVIDIA under the ``nvidia/cuda`` Docker Hub repository only offer flavors based on Ubuntu and CentOS.
+The base images provided by NVIDIA in `Docker Hub <https://hub.docker.com/r/nvidia/cuda>`_ only offer flavors based on Ubuntu and CentOS.
 If you want to build a CUDA-enabled image on a different distribution, we offer the following advice: